my-challenge-journey/terms-and-conditions/terms-and-conditions.md

 * If a billing error occurs or an unauthorized charge is suspected, users must contact contact@mylifestylechallenge.app within **30 days** of the charge to request a review.

 By subscribing to our premium services, you acknowledge and agree to this **Cancellation & Refund Policy**.
-If you have any questions, please contact contact@mylifestylechallenge.app before subscribing.
+If you have any questions, please contact lifegrade.app@gmail.com before subscribing.

 **16\.
 Contact Information**
 If you have any questions about these Terms and Conditions, please contact us at [contact@mylifestylechallenge.app](mailto:contact@mylifestylechallenge.app).